qriousec/qriousec.github.io/content/post/vbox-pwn2own-2023/index.md

 ## Introduction

 Hi, I am Trung (xikhud).
-Last month, I joined [Qrious security team](https://twitter.com/qriousec) as a new member, and my first target was to find and reproduce the security bugs that [@bienpnn](https://twitter.com/bienpnn) used at the Pwn2Own Vancouver 2023 to escape the VirtualBox VM.
+Last month, I joined [Qrious Secure team](https://twitter.com/qriousec) as a new member, and my first target was to find and reproduce the security bugs that [@bienpnn](https://twitter.com/bienpnn) used at the Pwn2Own Vancouver 2023 to escape the VirtualBox VM.

 Since VirtualBox is an open-source software, I can just download the source code from their homepage.
 The [version](https://download.virtualbox.org/virtualbox/7.0.6/VirtualBox-7.0.6.tar.bz2) of VirtualBox at the time of the Pwn2Own competition was 7.0.6.